Feltonville body may be that of missing NYC woman

 On Monday, July 30, police in Fairfax, Virginia arrested 38-year-old Luis E. Negron-Martinez of Philadelphia after he was found with Tavera's car.

 "We're trying to stay strong.
-We're a big family, we're doing whatever we can to keep up," said Tavera's neice, Jonnely Claro.
+We're a big family, we're doing whatever we can to keep up," said Tavera's niece, Jonnely Claro.
 "It's a lot, it's very devastating."

 The body has been transferred to the medical examiner's office.